ewamatejko/learing_sql/README.md

--- ISSUE 6: List the total slots booked per facility per month */
+-- ISSUE 6: List the total slots booked per facility per month -- EXTRACT, DATE_TRUNC
+*/
 Produce a list of the total number of slots booked per facility per month in the year of 2012.
 Produce an output table consisting of facility id and slots, sorted by the id and month.
 */
+SELECT 	facid, DATE_TRUNC('month', starttime) AS month,
+		SUM(slots) AS total_slots
+FROM bookings
+GROUP BY 1,2
+ORDER BY 1,2;

+SELECT 	facid, EXTRACT(month FROM starttime) AS month,
+		SUM(slots) AS total_slots
+FROM bookings
+GROUP BY 1,2
+ORDER BY 1,2;

 -- ISSUE 7: Find the count of members who have made at least one booking */